-Once we’ve identified promising and often novel chemical scaffolds, we rely on our highly talented chemistry team to ensure manufacturing tractability and expand the chemical space of our most exciting leads.CLICK TO LEARN MORE
+Once Atlantis™ identifies promising chemical scaffolds, we rely on our highly talented chemistry team to ensure synthetic tractability and enhance the chemical properties of our most exciting leads.CLICK TO LEARN MORE

 The goal of the Atlantis Platform is to decrease by orders of magnitude the time to translate chemical diversity from the ocean into lead programs for serious diseases.
 Sirenas first applied our marine-inspired technology to the discovery of cytotoxic payloads for antibody drug conjugates (ADCs) with differentiated mechanisms of action, and validated the Atlantis Platform with the generation of four exciting payload leads in just one year.

 In 2016, with our validated discovery engine and expanded expertise and capacity in biology, including a close collaboration with the California Institute for Biomedical Research, Sirenas initiated an ambitious effort to identify and validate small molecule immune modulators.
 Despite a crowded and competitive immuno-oncology field, there remains a need for novel small molecules that can be used in combination with checkpoint inhibitors and other approaches to cancer, and represents a tremendous opportunity for both impact and a reduction in treatment cost.
 Additionally, the capacity to modulate the human immune response in predictable ways with small molecules is an exceptional opportunity across many additional unmet medical needs, including neuroscience, infectious and auto-immune diseases.